 There isn't much difference between these two sentences, either.

-...
-OR DIFFERENT.
-Other times, however, there's a clear difference between the present perfect and the present perfect progressive.
+HOWEVER, THEY CAN ALSO BE COMPLETELY DIFFERENT.
+Other times, there's a clear difference between the present perfect and the present perfect progressive.
 In these cases, the present perfect usually does not use for or since, and it usually means that the action is done or has been experienced.
 The present perfect progressive, however, started in the past and continues to the present.

 1. We've already eaten, so we're not hungry.
 (We've finished eating a meal.)